heutelbeck/sapl-nodejs/README.md

 ```
 ### **Authorization Manager**

-As already shown earlier the **PDP** must also be provided with the user's authorizations.
+As already shown earlier the **PDP** can also be provided with the user's authorizations.
 The **Authorization Manager** must be set for this.

 ```TypeScript
 this.pdp.setAuthorizationManager('http://localhost:3000/user');